 Top Ten Breed Leaders

-And earlier this week the American Dairy Goat Association preliminary list of 2016 Top Ten Breed Leaders came out and two of our does are on it!
+Today The American Dairy Goat Association list of 2016 Top Ten Breed Leaders came out and two of our does are on it!

 SG Black Mesa Tally’s Reese is listed as #1 Nubian in butterfat and SG Black Mesa Celestial Night Sky is listed as tied for 7th place in butterfat.
 That’s some awesomely rich, high quality milk those girls produce!